nfredmond/DOT-Dashboard/public/docs/user-manual.md

 **Grant Criteria**: Specific requirements that must be met to qualify for funding from federal, state, or local sources.

+### I

+**Internal Rate of Return (IRR)**: The discount rate at which the net present value of a project becomes zero, representing the project's rate of return.

 ### M

 **Mode Share**: The percentage of travelers using a particular type of transportation (e.g., car, public transit, bicycle).

+**Monte Carlo Simulation**: A risk analysis technique that uses random sampling and statistical modeling to estimate the probability distribution of possible outcomes.

+**Monetization Parameters**: Values used to convert physical impacts (such as time savings or emissions reductions) into monetary terms for benefit-cost analysis.

+### N

+**Net Present Value (NPV)**: The difference between the present value of benefits and the present value of costs.
+A positive NPV indicates an economically viable project.

 ### P

+**Payback Period**: The time required for the cumulative benefits of a project to equal its costs.

+**Present Value**: The current worth of a future sum of money or stream of cash flows given a specified rate of return.

 **Project Prioritization**: The process of ranking transportation projects based on specific criteria to determine implementation order.

+### S

+**Sensitivity Analysis**: An analysis technique that tests how changes in key assumptions affect the outcome of a benefit-cost analysis.

 ### T